nest-desktop/nest-desktop/docs/user/setup/appimage.rst

 You can download an AppImage from the `releases page <https://github.com/nest-desktop/nest-desktop-AppImage/releases>`__.

 .. note::
-   Start API Server of NEST Simulator manually before you open NEST Desktop.
+   Start the API Server of NEST Simulator manually before you open NEST Desktop.